OctopusDeploy/blog/blog/2022-q3/devops-verses-sdlc/index.md

 In addition to the shift in technological constraints, a new competitive landscape has emerged where organizations that are slow to market lose business to smaller and faster companies.

 The SDLC was the correct solution at the time.
-Things have changed so much it is no longer a valid approach to software delivery.
+Things have changed so much it's no longer a valid approach to software delivery.

 ## Does DevOps have an SDLC?

 The traditional SDLC is no longer seen as a good practice.
-Though it is possible to avoid it with appropriate care, it is more common for traditional phased approaches to result in large batches that are passed between specialized teams.
+Though it's possible to avoid it with appropriate care, it's more common for traditional phased approaches to result in large batches that are passed between specialized teams.
 This is incompatible with a DevOps approach, which seeks to reduce the size of batches and increase collaboration between different disciplines.

 Using an SDLC, you would arrange 20 people into 5 specialist teams to work on analysis, design, development, testing, and operations.
 These *horizontal teams* would perform their specialist task with work passed from team to team, like the baton in a relay race.